irworkshop/accountability_datacleaning/R_contribs/nv_contribs/docs/nv_diary.md

 The Nevada Secretary of State (NVSOS) office requires that one register for an account to access "[bulk data download](https://www.nvsos.gov/sos/online-services/data-download)" service page.

-> Welcome to the Nevada Secretary of State online unified login system.
-Here you may access the following systems all with one login account:
->
-> * Document Preparation Service *New
-> * Commercial Registered Agent Tools
-> * Bulk Data Download
-> * NV SOS Trust Account
-> * Nevada Ministers Database
-> * Notary Class / Notary Address Change

 The process for downloaded a report is [outlined here](https://www.nvsos.gov/SoSServices/AnonymousAccess/HelpGuides/DataDownloadUserGuide.aspx):

-In brief, we will be downloading a "Full Unabridged Database Dump" of "Campaign Finance" data, which will be delivered via email.
-We have chosen the file to be in the CSV format with column names in the first row.
-When selected a report with this criteria, the NVSOS website provides the following message:
+In brief, we will be downloading a "Full Unabridged Database Dump" of "Campaign Finance" data.

 > This report will expose Contributions and Expenses report data filed within our “Aurora” Campaign Financial Disclosure system.
 This would not include data filed in a Financial Disclosure report.
-This bulk data report tool here should be used to pull the entire database or slightly smaller subsets of data such as all contributions filed after 1/1/2016 by groups of type “PAC”.
-For more detailed searches such as looking up all contributions filed by candidate “John Doe” or looking up all expenses filed between $100,000 and $300,000 use the free public search here.
+This bulk data report tool here should be used to pull the entire database or slightly smaller subsets of data such as all contributions filed after 1/1/2016 by groups of type “PAC”...

-The website also provides a brief message regarding the age of the data:

-> The data being reported off of is no more than 24 hours old.
-This data is copied very late each night from live data to minimize the large burden of bulk reporting on the production system.

-This report was generated on 2019-06-04.
+The site allows users to define the format for their data download.
+The site generated the following summary of our data format:

+> Your report will generate 6 "," delimited ASCII text file(s) compressed into one Zip file named in the format "CampaignFinance.43993.<Today's Date>.zip"*.
+The first row in each file will contain the column names, not actual data.
+Any field capable of containing a non-numeric character (data types char, varchar, or datetime), will be enclosed in double quotes (") so that if the field contains your delimiter you may identify it as being contained within the field and not an actual delimiter.
+Any double quotes contained within these fields will be replaced by 2 consecutive double quotes ("") so that the end of the field's data is not erroneously identified...

+The above information provides the information needed to correctly parse each file using `vroom::vroom()`.

 The report data is partitioned into multiple files, as explained on the [NVSOS FAQ page](https://www.nvsos.gov/SOSServices/AnonymousAccess/HelpGuides/FAQ.aspx#5):